pyr0ball/pyr0piezo/docs/about.md

 ### How do I use it?

 I designed the sensor to connect to a 3D Printer's controller like any other endstop or Z-Probe.
-Future versions will have an i2c interface that will allow the 3D Printer's controller to change parameters on the fly during a print or before a fast move.
+The sensor also includes an i2c interface that allows the 3D Printer's controller to change parameters on the fly during a print or before a fast move.
+Marlin support is already incoming, and I'm working on getting integration through Klipper and RepRap.

+There's also a sketch included with the github source that can be installed on an Arduino Uno to act as a USB-I2C bridge to set parameters for now until 3d printer controller firmware adopts the new protocol.

 The piezo element is mounted somewhere on the 3D Printer in such a way that it undergoes mechanical stress when the nozzle touches the bed.
 So far there have been three distinct mounting schemes that appear to work well: